nagoorameer/vanilla-1/README.md

 For easiest way to getting started, extract this project and open it from Eclipse.
 > Then run test in : test -> java -> TestSamsungTV class .

-Note: There is an excel sheet named TestData.xlsx in which we can specify any brand and number of HighestPrice
+Note: There is an excel sheet named TestData.xlsx in which we can specify any brand and number of HighestPrice.
        According to this assignment I have mentioned as Samsung and 2

 ## Success